bokeh/bokeh/sphinx/installation.rst

-Because the Bokeh client library is mostly concerned with providing a nice Python interface for generating JSON objects which are then consumed by the BokehJS library running in the browser, there shouldn't be a *hard* dependency on any of the standard Numpy/Scipy stack.
+Because the Bokeh client library is mostly concerned with providing a nice Python interface for generating JSON objects which are then consumed by the BokehJS library running in the browser, there shouldn't be a *hard* dependency on any of the standard NumPy/SciPy stack.
 It is entirely possible to use Bokeh with plain Python lists of values.

-The Bokeh plot server does take advantage of Numpy, and may have a hard dependency on several compiled libraries.
+The Bokeh plot server does take advantage of NumPy, and may have a hard dependency on several compiled libraries.

 Ideally, you should have the following libraries installed:

- * Numpy
+ * NumPy
  * Flask
  * Redis
  * Requests